DNA-and-Natural-Algorithms-Group/PathwayElaboration/README.md

   - Export  Multistrand as a Python library by running  ' make install '.
   - Set the  PYTHONPATH evironment variable to point to the multistrand_modified  directory.
 For example, in openSUSE, you can use the following command: ' export PYTHONPATH="${PYTHONPATH}:path/to/multistrand_modified" '.

+Note that this software only works with the modified Multistrand code provided here, and will not work with the original version of Multistrand.
 For efficiently solving system of linear equations:
 - Don't forget to install scikits.umfpack.
 - And turn of multithreading for the matrix solvers as follows: